cyberphone/openkeystore/README.md

 * Ant 1.10.8 or later
 * The projects are being developed using Eclipse but there's no dependence on Eclipse.

-Currently only the "library" and "resources" projects are suitable public use.
+Currently only the "library" project is suitable for public use.
 To create the openkeystore library, perform the following steps:
 ```
 $ cd library